ramosrenzo/Recipes-Research/README.md

 ## Hypothesis Testing

-> Null Hypothesis: The preparation time does not have a significant effect on the average ratings for recipes.
+**Null Hypothesis:** The preparation time does not have a significant effect on the average ratings for recipes.

-> Alternative Hypothesis: The preparation time significantly affects the average ratings for recipes.
+**Alternative Hypothesis:** The preparation time significantly affects the average ratings for recipes.

-Our test of choice is an independent double-sided t-test because we want to look at both sides of high ratings and low ratings and the time each side takes.
-We chose our statistical significance to be 0.05 because that is standard when conducting these tests.
+Our test of choice is an **independent double-sided t-test** because we want to look at both sides of high ratings and low ratings and the time each side takes.
+We chose a **statistical significance level of 0.05** because that is standard when conducting these tests.
 We chose our threshold to be the time bin of 3 because when looking at the distribution of the ordinal time, we see a sharp drop off after 90 minutes.

-The resulting p-value is 6.340444945728686e-33 which is below statistical significance.
-Since the p-value is below the statistical significance, we reject the null hypothesis.
+The resulting **p-value is 6.340444945728686e-33** which is below statistical significance.

+**Conclusion:** Since the p-value is below the statistical significance level, we reject the null hypothesis.
+Meaning we believe the prep time does have a significant effect on average ratings for recipes.

 This result is reasonable because when people rate recipes they might have higher expectations for recipes that take a longer amount of time.
 The opposite might apply as well where recipes with shorter preparation time are